This article is part of The Ascender, the Highrise platform for articles and resources.

 • What is your favorite place to travel?

-• If you were to win an Oscar, which role would it be for?
+• If you were to win an Oscar, which role would you play?

 • What is your most embarrassing moment?

 • What is your favorite animal?
-(But it has to be something that is not a pet!)
+(But it has to be something that is not an animal.)

 4. Icebreaker questions for meetings